fossas/spectrometer/docs/differences-from-v1.md

 #### Until when CLI v1 will be supported by FOSSA?

 FOSSA 1.x CLI is available and can be used indefinitely.
+We intend to make 2.x the default target for our installation scripts (as previously described in our documentation) in July 2022.
+If you wish to continue using 1.x, please migrate to using `install-v1` scripts.

 FOSSA will only patch 1.x for security fixes.
-Any bug and patch development work will occur in 2.x moving forth.
+Any feature and patch development work will occur in 2.x moving forth.

-#### I'm getting a poor result with CLI v2 compared to CLI v1.
+#### I'm getting a poor result with latest version compared 1.x.

 If you run into poor dependency results with 2.x, you can get support by opening a ticket in this repository.